|CURRENT STATUS AND LOCATION||YEAR LAST OPERATED||LIVERY|

 It was moved from Laxey Car Shed for further storage at the Homefield Bus Garage in Upper Douglas in May 2002, returning to the M.E.R in November 2009.

-As part of a joint project between Manx Electric Railway Online and Isle of Man Railways, No.54 was moved from Derby Castle Car Sheds to Laxey Car Sheds in order for restoration of the Trailer to service to commence in May 2018.
-It is anticipated that restoration will be completed in time for the July 2019 Heritage Transport Festival.
+As part of a joint project between the Manx Electric Railway volunteers, the Laxey and Lonan Heritage Trust and Isle of Man Railways, No.54 was moved from Derby Castle Car Sheds to Laxey Car Sheds in order for restoration of the Trailer to service to commence in May 2018.
+Following a thorough bodywork overhaul and new wheels, the Trailer returned to service for the first time in 48 years as part of the 2019 Manx Heritage Transport Festival.